Danube Swabians

-The Danube Swabians were given their German name by German ethnographers in the early 20th century.
-In the 21st century, they are made up of ethnic Germans from many former and present-day countries: Germans of Hungary; Satu Mare Swabians; Germans of Croatia, Bačka, the Banat Swabians; and the Vojvodina Germans of Serbia's Vojvodina and Croatia's Slavonia, especially those in the Osijek region.
+Of the 1.4 to 1.5 million pre-war population of Danube Swabians, the overwhelming majority of the survivors resettled in German-speaking countries: about 660,000 in Germany and about 150,000 in Austria.
+Danube Swabians also resettled in the United States, Canada, Brazil, Argentina, and Australia.
+In the 21st century, they are made up of ethnic Germans from many former and present-day countries: Germans of Hungary; Satu Mare Swabians; Germans of Croatia, Bačka, the Banat Swabians; and the Vojvodina Germans of Vojvodina and Slavonia, especially those in the Osijek region.
 However, the Carpathian Germans and Transylvanian Saxons are not included within the Danube Swabian group.